Why Interpreters Are Lousy Witnesses

 Diplomatic Interpreters

-Due to the nature of our work, diplomatic interpreters are, perhaps, the most discreet of all interpreters.
+Due to the nature of our work, diplomatic interpreters are, perhaps, the most discreet of creatures.
 These last few weeks, however, we have been forced into the spotlight by some who not only seem to ignore the nature of our work but, more worryingly, that of international relations.

 Often, most of what is said and written about interpreting focuses on our skills and how to obtain and achieve them.
 A lot is also often said about confidentiality and professional conduct.
 However, trust and its importance seem to be a less discussed matter.